rawidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. 11-directories
     * Script that counts the number of directories and sub-directories in the current directory.
 11. 12-newest_files
     * Script that displays the 10 newest files in the current directory.
+12. 13-unique
+    * Script that takes a list of words as input and prints only words that appear exactly once.
+Word should be sorted.